bgamari/ghc-wiki-import/explicit-call-stack.md

 ```

-When you fun this program you get:
+When you run this program you get:

 ```wiki